-1. Press the RECRD key (122-key keyboard) or ALT-RECRD (102/103-key keyboard) to activate the record mode.
-A Record/Play Select screen appears showing which of the 24 CMD keys is already in use (the # indicates the number of keystrokes for that sequence followed by a description).
+Press the RECRD key (122-key keyboard) or ALT- F4 (102/103-key keyboard) to activate the record mode.
+A Record Select screen appears showing the 24 CMD keys and which if any are already in use, indicated by a dark key.
+The number showing indicates the number of keystrokes remaining and will decrease as keys are pressed when in record mode.

-NOTE: THE RESET KEY CAN BE PRESSED AT THIS POINT TO CANCEL AND EXIT THE RECORD MODE.
+NOTE: THE RECORD KEY CAN BE PRESSED AT THIS POINT TO CANCEL AND EXIT THE RECORD MODE.

-2. Press one of the CMD keys to assign a sequence of keystrokes to the key.
-(Press SHIFT with the CMD key on 102/103-key enhanced keyboards to access CMD keys F13 through F24).
-The screen will disappear.
+Press one of the CMD keys to assign a sequence of keystrokes to the key.
+(Press SHIFT with the CMD key on 102/103-key keyboards to access CMD keys F13 through F24).
+The record screen will disappear leaving the Record and Function key indicator 'R### F#'.